MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/enterprise-scale-landing-zone.md

 author: pgandham
 ms.author: tozimmergren
 ms.reviewer: tozimmergren
-ms.date: 02/17/2023
+ms.date: 11/25/2024
 ms.topic: conceptual
 ms.custom: e2e-azure-vmware, think-tank, engagement-fy23
 ---

 # Azure VMware Solution landing zone accelerator

-The Microsoft Azure VMware Solution landing zone accelerator is an open-source collection of Azure Resource Manager and Bicep templates.
+The Microsoft Azure VMware Solution landing zone accelerator is an open-source collection of Azure Resource Manager, Bicep and Terraform templates.
 It represents the strategic design path and target technical state for an Azure VMware Solution deployment.
 This open-source solution provides an architectural approach and reference implementation to prepare Azure landing zone subscriptions for a scalable Azure VMware Solution.
 The implementation adheres to the architecture and best practices of the Cloud Adoption Framework's Azure landing zones, focusing on enterprise-scale design principles.

 The Azure VMware Solution accelerator provides a reference implementation for a scalable Azure VMware Solution in your landing zone.
 The design decisions your organization makes, based on the guidance provided by the accelerator, lay the groundwork for scalability.